 Johnson County Domestic Battery Lawyer

-Domestic Battery is commonly charged in Johnson County, Kansas.
+Domestic Battery is one of the most commonly charged criminal cases in Johnson County, Kansas.
 In fact, it is one of the most common crimes than an average person is likely to be charged with in their life.
 Aside from DUI, there are more domestic violence cases than any other type of criminal cases.
 The simple fact of the matter is, if you find yourself charged with a domestic battery, you're not alone.
 If charged with Domestic Battery, you probably have several questions about what you're facing and how to handle the situation.
-Follow these simple rules to set yourself up for success in your case, written by a skilled domestic battery attorney in Overland Park.
+Follow these simple rules to set yourself up for success in your case, all of the content on this page is written by a domestic battery attorney in Overland Park, not some artificial intelligence or law school student.

-1. Calm down.
+Calm down.
 You're in a tough situation but being emotional will only lead to poor decision making.
 Making emotional decisions without thinking out your case strategy first will make your domestic battery case more difficult.
 Now is the time to play chess not checkers.
+Before you open your mouth you need to talk to a lawyer.

-2. Keep your mouth shut.
+Keep your mouth shut.
 Don't talk to anyone about the situation other than a lawyer.
 Telling other people about the problem can't be undone.
 You don't want to create witnesses but you also don't want to start up the rumor mill.
 There may be a time to talk about it down the road, now isn't that time.
 You never know who is your friend today but might have something to gain by divulging your information down the road.
+Only talk to your lawyer.

 Below is a list of some common questions that people generally have when facing a domestic battery charge, feel free to read up on the charge or call to speak to an experienced lawyer.